 Is it worth to visit Ronda Spain?

 If you are visiting southern Spain, make sure you add Ronda as one of the stops on your Spanish road trip in the south of Spain.
-There are many great things to do in Ronda.
+It is one of the best day trips from Seville as there are many great things to do in Ronda.
 In fact, this is one of the best places to see in Andalucia!
 You’ll honestly be blown away by how stunning this city is and really is one of the best places to visit in Spain.

 Don’t forget to PIN me! 🙂